Stephen F. Austin: Empresario

-Austin sought an area for his colonists on the land near the mouth of the Colorado River (Texas) for his colony, that could provide a good supply of clean potable water.
-Austin laid claim to rich tracts of land near bays and river mouths already populated by the Karankawa.
+Austin sought an area for his colonists on the land near the mouth of the Colorado River (Texas) for a colony that could provide a good supply of clean, potable water.
+Austin claimed rich tracts of land near bays and river mouths already populated by the Karankawa.
 The Karankawa relied on these bays for the fish and shellfish that provided their winter food sources and thus were fiercely protective of that land.

 Austin was greeted by the native Karankawa inhabitants with the help of his Mexican scouts, they watched closely as the immigrants unloaded their goods, so that their two sloops could navigate safely up the shallows of the Colorado River.
 When the Karankawa noticed that only four armed men were guarding the merchandise of 300 immigrants, they made their attack, killing the guards and plundering the articles.

-On February 23, 1823 the Karankawa killed two men, named Loy and John C. Alley, and wounded another named John C. Clark.
-They were bringing home a canoe full of corn on the Colorado River, near the mouth of Skull Creek.
-Later the same evening, Robert Brotherton was riding along a trail near Skull Creek, when he was “met by the Indians, robbed of his guns and perceiving he was in danger of his life after making his escape, was wounded in the back with an arrow, very severely.
+On February 23, 1823, the Karankawa killed two men, named Loy and John C. Alley, and wounded another named John C. Clark.
+They were bringing home a canoe full of corn on the Colorado River near the mouth of Skull Creek.
+Later the same evening, Robert Brotherton was riding along a trail near Skull Creek when he was "met by the Indians, robbed of his guns and perceiving he was in danger of his life after making his escape, was wounded in the back with an arrow, very severely.
 A volunteer militia was organized and went to the scene of the robbery.
-They followed the tracks to a nearby encampment and slew nineteen of them, scalped them and plundered their camp", wrote one of the participants, John H. Moore, This event became known as the Skull Creek massacre.
+They followed the tracks to a nearby encampment and slew nineteen of them, scalped them and plundered their camp", wrote one of the participants, John H. Moore.
+This event became known as the Skull Creek massacre.

 Austin wrote that extermination of the Karankawa would be necessary, even though his first encounter with the tribe was friendly.
 He talked to the settlers of cannibalism and extreme violence of the Karankawa, sometimes more specifically the Carancaguases.
-Research has suggested that these accusations of cannibalism were false, possibly caused by confusion with another tribe, and that the Karankawa were horrified by cannibalism when they learned of it being practiced by shipwrecked Spaniards.
-Austin told the colonists that the Karankawa would be impossible to live among,.
+Research had suggested that these accusations of cannibalism were false, possibly caused by confusion with another tribe, and that the Karankawa were horrified by cannibalism when they learned of it being practiced by shipwrecked Spaniards.
+Austin told the colonists that the Karankawa would be impossible to live among.
 Austin continued to encourage violence both against and between the Indian tribes, culminating in 1825 with his order for all Kawankawa to be pursued and killed on sight.